What Is Empire?

 Live Roleplaying Event

 Empire is the UK's largest live roleplaying game welcoming players from all across the United Kingdom and beyond.
-We run four weekend-long Empire events each year, with most players choosing to camp on site.
+We run four weekend-long Empire events each year.

 Each event is a political summit held at Anvil, the Imperial capital.
-Players are invited to portray the influential figures coming together to make the crucial decisions that determine the actions of the Empire.
-While there is a larger world beyond Imperial borders, our game is about the fate of the Empire and the political battles to lead it.
-In addition to the political struggles, the events feature epic battles with live combat as the players who chose to take the field fight to defeat the Empire's enemies.
+Players portray the influential figures coming together to make the crucial decisions that determine the actions of the Empire.
+Our game is about the fate of the Empire and the political battles to lead it.

 Empire is designed to be a game of difficult choices.
 Success is not guaranteed, and one of your character's ambitions might be thwarted simply because other characters opposed you.
 It is a highly political game - most situations that you encounter have no perfect outcome, someone always has to compromise.